 I grew up with a Yiddish grandmother, Bubie.

 We lived on the same floor in an apartment building in the Bronx.
-One that had a 'fall-out' shelter in the basement, a super named Mike, and fire escapes where Ceil, a big loud, laughing neighbor who lived on the second floor was always watching down at everyone from her window.
-Through all the years even after we moved, I remember looking up, seeing only the upper half of Ceil behind the grid iron railing.
+One that had a ‘fall-out’ shelter in the basement, a super named Mike, and fire escapes where Ceil, a big loud, laughing neighbor who lived on the second floor was always watching down at everyone from her window.
+Through all the years even after we moved, I remember looking up seeing half of Ceil behind the grid iron railing.

 6E.
 6C.
 Opposite ends of a long dark-green tiled hallway.
 Safe enough for my three-year old self to run alone back and forth.
-When I smelled the fresh coffee crumb cake out of Bubie's stove I could run to get a piece during a commercial and be back to in time for more I Love Lucy after a Maxwell House or See the USA in Your Chevrolet TV commerical.
+When I smelled the fresh coffee crumb cake out of Bubie’s stove I could run to get a piece during a commercial and be back to our own living room, with my mom and dad still on the couch before it was turned into their bed, in time for more I Love Lucy after a Maxwell House or See the USA in Your Chevrolet TV commerical.
 My mother would leave the door to 6C open just a little bit for me to push back in.

 Bubie never said anything in these moments that I must have watched hundreds and hundreds of times until she was in a place where she could not do it anymore.
 Perhaps, I had lived too far away to see if she did with the help of someone else.
 But, by that time, they were different candlesticks.
 Somebody in the family has Bubie’s candlesticks on a shelf.
 I’m not quite sure who.